Fetal Cardiology Program

 - Women with certain genetic syndromes

 The fetus may be affected by any first degree relative, including the father, who may also have congenital heart defects.
+Most patients are referred after receiving an an abnormal Level II ultrasound study.

 Talk to your obstetrician about your specific risks.